gmreburn/create-react-webext/readme.md

 ### `npm start` or `yarn start`

-Runs the web extension in development mode.<br>
+Runs the browser extension in development mode.<br>
 Opens a new web browser window with the extension loaded.

 The extension will automatically reload if you make changes to the code.<br>